At 17, this sexual abuse survivor set out to fix a broken system

 When she finally gained the courage to tell her parents about the abuse, they reported it to the police and took the case to court.
 But they had trouble finding a lawyer willing to take the case.
 Members of her community worked to silence her.
 Her home was set on fire twice, and people tried to run her down with their cars.

-"There was a lot of pressure for me to stay silent, but I just couldn't stay silent," said Angulo, now 30.
+"There was a lot of pressure for me to stay silent, but I just couldn't stay silent," said De Angulo, now 30.
 "I found out that I wasn't alone, that there were tons of girls that were also being sexually abused, and I had to do something."

 Of the 12 countries that make up South America, Bolivia has the highest rates of sexual violence against women -- with seven in 10 women experiencing it in their lifetime.

-In 2004, at 17 years old, Angulo established Fundación Una Brisa de Esperanza -- or A Breeze of Hope Foundation.
+In 2004, at 17 years old, De Angulo established Fundación Una Brisa de Esperanza -- or A Breeze of Hope Foundation.
 At its center in Cochabamba, Bolivia, the group provides free and comprehensive psychological, legal, medical and social services for child and adolescent survivors of sexual abuse.

-"We work with the families...to see (the) child as a very powerful survivor, and to have the support that she needs so that she can take her case to court, and she can heal," Angulo said.
+"We work with the families...to see (the) child as a very powerful survivor, and to have the support that she needs so that she can take her case to court, and she can heal," De Angulo said.

 The organization also advocates for legal reforms and policy changes for the rights of abuse survivors in Bolivia.

-"I had to use the rest of my life to prevent other girls from going through what I went through," said Angulo, whose extensive team has assisted about 1,500 young survivors.
+"I had to use the rest of my life to prevent other girls from going through what I went through," said De Angulo, whose extensive team has assisted about 1,500 young survivors.

-CNN spoke with Angulo about her work.
+CNN spoke with De Angulo about her work.
 Below is an edited version of the conversation.

 CNN: Sexual violence has long been prevalent in Bolivia.
 What are the cultural stereotypes you're working to combat?

-Brisa de Angulo: We see it a lot in Bolivia, that a woman is seen as having less value than men, and that starts even before the baby is born.
+Brisa De Angulo: We see it a lot in Bolivia, that a woman is seen as having less value than men, and that starts even before the baby is born.
 If it's a boy, then you're in this culture of being more aggressive, the one who has control.
 If you're a girl, then you're this one who has to be submissive, not make problems and sit quietly.
 Even from a very young age, their path is already set.

 We need to start changing that mentality so that they can be born in a context where they will be seen as equal.
 One of our most powerful ways of challenging the machismo culture is to work with pregnant women, to work with that family, to start challenging the stereotypical roles.